Causal Claims in Economics: Measuring Narrative Structure, Novelty, and Position in Claim Graphs

 \citet{banerjee2015miracle} report on a randomized evaluation of the impact of introducing microfinance in a new market.
 Utilizing Randomized Controlled Trials (RCTs), the authors assess how access to microfinance affects various economic outcomes for households in Hyderabad, India.
-The knowledge graph for this paper (Figure \ref{fig:causal_graph_banerjee}) includes eight edges, all of which are causal, evidenced through RCTs.
-The causal relationships include how \textit{the introduction of microfinance} (\textbf{G21}) leads to \textit{households having a microcredit loan} (\textbf{D14}), which in turn influences \textit{new business creation} (\textbf{L26}) and \textit{investment in existing businesses} (\textbf{G31}).
-These investments impact \textit{average monthly per capita expenditure} (\textbf{D12}), while microcredit affects \textit{expenditure on durable goods} (\textbf{E21}) and \textit{expenditure on temptation goods} (\textbf{D12}).
-The authors also examine the effect of microcredit on \textit{development outcomes} such as health, education, and women's empowerment (\textbf{I15}).
-The knowledge graph measures are: the number of edges $|E_p| = 8$ (all causal), the number of unique paths $P_p^{\text{causal}} = 12$, and the longest path length $L_p^{\text{causal}} = 3$.
-The high number of causal edges and unique paths indicates a complex causal narrative with multiple interconnected outcomes, while the longest path length reflects deeper causal chains.
+The claim graph for this paper (Figure \ref{fig:causal_graph_banerjee}) shows a design-based structure in which a common intervention node branches into multiple downstream outcomes.
+The mapped relationships include how \textit{the introduction of microfinance} (G21) links to \textit{new business creation} (L26), \textit{investment in existing businesses} (G31), and spending/outcome dimensions, with downstream connections to firm-level performance outcomes.

 In \citet{gabaix2011granular}, the author proposes that idiosyncratic firm-level fluctuations can explain a significant part of aggregate economic shocks, introducing the "granular" hypothesis.
 The paper develops a theoretical framework and provides empirical evidence supporting the idea that shocks to large firms contribute to aggregate volatility.
-The knowledge graph (Figure \ref{fig:causal_graph_gabaix}) includes six edges, all of which are non-causal, representing theoretical relationships such as how \textit{idiosyncratic shocks to large firms} (\textbf{D21}) contribute to \textit{aggregate volatility} (\textbf{E32}) and \textit{GDP fluctuations} (\textbf{F44}), and how the \textit{fat-tailed distribution of firm sizes} (\textbf{L11}) implies that \textit{idiosyncratic shocks do not average out} (\textbf{E32}).
-The knowledge graph measures are: the number of edges $|E_p| = 6$ (all non-causal), the number of unique paths $P_p^{\text{non-causal}} = 11$, and the longest path length $L_p^{\text{non-causal}} = 3$.
-The relatively high number of unique paths and the longest path length indicate a complex theoretical narrative with multiple interconnected concepts and deeper reasoning chains.
+The claim graph (Figure \ref{fig:causal_graph_gabaix}) summarizes a compact non-causal mechanism in which \textit{idiosyncratic shocks} feed into macro-level outcomes.
+This highlights how claim graphs can represent theoretical mechanism structure even when edges are not identified through canonical causal designs.